Skip to main content

 note

-While the Port field is not a webdriver-only option, the default value 4444 is specific to the webdriver connection types.
+While the Port field is not a WebDriver-only option, the default value 4444 is specific to the WebDriver connection types.

-Step by Step: Entering Webdriver Connection Details
+Step by Step: Entering WebDriver Connection Details

 1. Open the add/edit panel of the Connection List.